Online businesses have become more sophisticated as their industries evolve, with a focus on innovative technology and managing customer experience.

 Sitefinity, one of the leading suppliers of CMS technology for online business, breaks down the areas a CMS should handle for customer experience.
 These are the areas to focus on in using a CMS to both engage and retain customers.

-Systems integration.
-A good CMS also allows for custom integrations that connect your content management system with other popular systems such as SalesForce and Microsoft SharePoint.
+A good CMS also allows for custom integrations that connect your content management system with other popular systems such as Salesforce and Microsoft SharePoint.
 This provides for better management of customer data, which also leads to better targeted content.

 Taken together, all these areas combine to provide a better user experience, in turn leading to attracting new customers and retaining the loyalty of others.